RaggedExperiment objects

 If

-, keep only the ranges inx
+TRUE, keep only the ranges inxthat do not overlapranges.- subset

 logical expression indicating elements or rows to keep: missing values are taken as false.